chef/chef-web-docs/chef_master/source/ctl_chef_server.rst

 require-credential-rotation
 -----------------------------------------------------
 The ``require-credential-rotation`` subcommand takes the Chef server offline and requires a complete service credential rotation before the Chef server(s) in your cluster can restart again.
 Run ``rotate-shared-secrets`` to create a new shared secret, salt, and generate the new service credentials.
-Then copy the secrets file to each Chef server and run ``sudo chef-server-ctl reconfigure`` on them to complete the rotation process.
+Then copy the secrets file to each Chef server and run ``sudo chef-server-ctl reconfigure`` on each server to complete the rotation process.

 .. note:: Credential rotation does not rotate the pivotal, user, or client keys, or remove any Chef server policy or cookbooks that have been uploaded.